 Patients with crooked teeth should seek treatment to realign their bite for a healthier, more comfortable smile.
 No patient is ever too old to correct their misaligned teeth.
-Patients who choose to treat their crooked teeth enjoy improved oral health that supports the long-term function and comfort of their bite.
+Patients who choose to treat their crooked teeth enjoy improved oral health that supports their bite’s long-term function and comfort.

 Treating Crooked Teeth Greenwood, IN

-Dr. Stevens is a Greenwood, IN Invisalign provider with advanced training in the use of clear aligners to correct tooth misalignment.
+Dr. Stevens is a Greenwood, IN Invisalign provider with advanced training in using clear aligners to correct tooth misalignment.
 Invisalign is ideal for addressing mild to moderate orthodontic concerns in teens and adults.

 You wear discreet, comfortable custom-fabricated aligners in progression to gradually shift teeth back into proper alignment.
 This occurs without the stigma of bulky, unsightly metal braces.
 Invisalign gently and gradually straightens teeth that are crooked or misaligned, correcting problems such as crossbite, overbite, and underbite.